A guide to growing wild strawberries in New Zealand

 Can be used as an effective groundcover.
 The fruit tastes like a traditional strawberry with a honeyed edge.

-Small, yellow fruit that turn white when ready to eat, will produce fruit all year round.
+Small, yellow fruit that turns white when ready to eat, will produce fruit all year round.